CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

         <code>cat /etc/nvue.d/startup.yaml</code>
         </td>
         <td rowspan="3" style="vertical-align : middle">
-        By using the <code>net show configuration commands</code>, you can view the configuration as actual NCLU commands.</br> NVUE is based on a single startup-config YAML file, you can view it using Linux <code>cat</code> command or using NVUE commands.
+        By using the <code>net show configuration commands</code>, you can view the configuration as actual NCLU commands.</br> You can view the NVUE single YAML-based configuration file using Linux <code>cat</code> command or using NVUE commands.
         </td>
     </tr>
     <tr>